redFrik/udk18-Discrete_Structures/udk180118/README.md

 caught exception 'send_to: Host is down' in primitive in method NetAddr:sendBundle
 ```

-then that means the server on one of the ip addresses is not reachable.
+then that means the server at one of the ip addresses is not reachable.

 - - -